Pittsfield, Vermont: Notable events

 In August 2011, Pittsfield became known as one of the most isolated Vermont towns when Tropical Storm Irene destroyed parts of Vermont Route 100 between Killington and Bethel, preventing vehicle travel in and out of the town for weeks.
 The Giorgetti Covered Bridge was completely destroyed by flood waters, along with 8 homes.
-As with so many other towns in the area, the geography of this small village has changed significantly; this flood has been compared to the Great Vermont Flood of 1927.
+As with so many other towns in the area, the geography of this small village has changed significantly.